How to Start Spoon Feeding Your Baby: A Practical Guide

 Can I Use Regular Spoons for Feeding My Baby?

-Yes, you can use regular spoons for feeding your baby, but they should be soft and rounded to prevent injury.
-Just make sure they’re the right size for your baby’s mouth and easy for you to handle.
+Yes, you can use regular spoons for feeding your baby, but soft and rounded ones are much safer.
+Make sure the spoon is sized appropriately for your baby’s mouth and comfortable for you to handle.

 How Long Does the Spoon Feeding Process Typically Last?